 Cancer survivors, including Marilu Henner with her survivor husband, Michael Brown, took the stage to share what worked for them.
 Different therapies and combinations of therapies working for people with different types of cancer.
 While some combined alternative therapies with traditional treatments (surgery, chemo, radiation), others went the alternative route.

-After dinner, I returned to watch the movie, Second Opinion, which addresses a cover-up by top leaders at Sloan-Kettering (SK).
+After dinner, I returned to watch the movie, Second Opinion: Laetrile At Sloan-Kettering , [this link is to a 3-minute trailer] which addresses a cover-up by top leaders at Sloan-Kettering (SK).
 Their leading scientist, Dr. Kanematsu Sugiura, discovered laetrile’s effect of slowing tumor growth.
 B17 is a naturally occurring compound in plant matter and can’t be patented.
 In other words, there’s no money to be made.
 Facing pressure from funding sources (big pharma), top leaders deny the efficacy of B17 in slowing tumor growth.

 Could There Be a Cure for Alzheimer’s and Related Dementias?